 Conservation Area and Tree Preservation Order

 The Colinton Conservation Area has recently been extended to include some of the common areas of Woodfield Park.
 This imposes some restriction on the way we manage our gardens, the woodland, the stone built boundary wall and other features of our environment.
 Already applying to all areas including all individual properties is a Tree Preservation Order (Town & Country Planning [Scotland] Act, The City of Edinburgh (Convent of the Good Shepherd) Tree Preservation Order 1970).
 Therefore, to avoid the risk of financial penalties, proprietors should consult the Arboricultural Officers at the Council prior to having any work carried out on the trees in Woodfield Park gardens.
-Derek Grant (WPRA Woodsman) has knowledge of the TPO (through dealing with the common woodland) and is able to offer advice (441 1480).
+Derek Grant and Alan Donaldson (WPRA Woodsman) have knowledge of the TPO (through dealing with the common woodland) and are able to offer advice.

 WPRA – Maintaining the Common Areas on behalf of Proprietors